Just as children’s dietary needs differ from those of healthy adults, your new kitten’s optimum diet is different from that of a mature cat.

 While it is possible for a kitten to survive on a diet formulated for adult cats, they are more likely to thrive on a diet that is formulated specifically for their own growth and stage of life.
 These foods contain the increased protein, calcium and phosphorus needed by your kitten.

 This will depend on the type of food and on your individual kitten.
 Dry foods can be left down for your kitten to graze on throughout the day.
 However, canned, semi-moist and other types of diets can spoil if left out too long.
-In this case, feeding three times daily is ideal for most kittens.
+Always consult your vet to find out how often your kitten should be eating.

 Kittens should be fed to maintain a lean body condition.
-If your kitten is gaining weight too quickly and is in danger of becoming overweight, you will need to restrict his food consumption by measuring his food daily.
+If your kitten is gaining weight too quickly and is in danger of becoming overweight.
 This is especially true after your kitten has been neutered or spayed.
+Be careful to never overfeed your cat or kitten.

 It is easy to forget that water is an essential nutrient also and just as important as protein or any other nutrient.
 Make sure your kitten has access to clean fresh water at all times.